yourprincessisinanothercastle/models/README.md

 generate a worldmap which lives in in ram while the worldmap process is running.

-has also some image output which should be nice if you are human.
+has also some image output (which should be nice if you are human).